UPPER MONTAGU STREET – MARYLEBONE

 wetrooms constructed as watertight independent box construction, lightly

-touching the existing fabric are intended to be ‘reversible’ and provide modern
+touching the existing fabric can be removed in the future,‘reversible’ and provide modern

-facilities to the terrace property which has retained many of its original
+facilities to this terrace property which has retained many of its original

-Georgian features over time.
+Georgian features.
 The position of the wetrooms allows the original

 room form to be reclaimed and the replacement renovated sash window to be